BestTimesToVisit.com Logo

 Vanuatu Cultural Village Experience

 Immerse yourself in the rich traditions of Vanuatu at a local cultural village.
-Witness captivating dances, learn about traditional customs, and participate in a kava ceremony.
-Insider tip: Engage with the villagers, ask questions, and show genuine interest in their culture to make the experience more meaningful.
+Witness captivating dances, learn about traditional crafts, and enjoy a kava ceremony.
+Engage with the villagers, ask questions, and appreciate their warm hospitality.
+Best experienced in the late afternoon.

 See all 8 things to do →